Aliases for RPS15 Gene

 Previous GeneCards Identifiers for RPS15 Gene

 Ribosomes, the organelles that catalyze protein synthesis, consist of a small 40S subunit and a large 60S subunit.
 Together these subunits are composed of 4 RNA species and approximately 80 structurally distinct proteins.
 This gene encodes a ribosomal protein that is a component of the 40S subunit.
 The protein belongs to the S19P family of ribosomal proteins.
 It is located in the cytoplasm.
 This gene has been found to be activated in various tumors, such as insulinomas, esophageal cancers, and colon cancers.
-As is typical for genes encoding ribosomal proteins, there are multiple processed pseudogenes of this gene dispersed through the genome. [provided by RefSeq, Jul 2008]
+As is typical for genes encoding ribosomal proteins, there are multiple processed pseudogenes of this gene dispersed through the genome.
+Alternative splicing results in multiple transcript variants. [provided by RefSeq, Apr 2015]

 GeneCards Summary for RPS15 Gene

 RPS15 (Ribosomal Protein S15) is a Protein Coding gene.
-Diseases associated with RPS15 include insulinoma.
-Among its related pathways are Disease and Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein.
-GO annotations related to this gene include RNA binding and structural constituent of ribosome.
+Diseases associated with RPS15 include insulinoma and diamond-blackfan anemia.
+Among its related pathways are Infectious disease and Transport to the Golgi and subsequent modification.
+GO annotations related to this gene include poly(A) RNA binding and structural constituent of ribosome.